alonaboodi/historical_slider/README.md

 - Intraday return vs. the day’s first close.
 - Rolling 30‑minute annualized volatility computed from minute returns.

-It’s fast: the app loads only what it needs (optionally per‑day), draws charts once, and updates a cursor as you move the slider.

 ## Project layout

 ```